Useful Links

 The Role of the Governing Body

-There is also a named SEND governor who has specific oversight of the School’s arrangements and provision for meeting special educational needs.
+There is also a named SEND governor who has specific oversight of the school’s arrangements and provision for meeting special educational needs.

 The governing body will make sure that: